-Departments are responsible for providing a safe work environment for their staff by following posted health and safety policies and procedures.
+Departments are responsible for providing a safe work environment for their staff/faculty by following posted health and safety policies and procedures.
+Departments are also responsible for ensuring that all of their outside contractors are properly trained and adhere to safety policies and procedures.